demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/KawaiiBone-Remnants/README.md

 - Save remnant items.
 - Despawn remnant items on party wipe.
 - Despawn all remnant items regardless where they are when leaving a moon.
+- A list of banned items, preventing these items from being saved on the ship.

+## Installing
+This mod is also available on the [thunderstore website](https://thunderstore.io/c/lethal-company/p/KawaiiBone/Remnants/).

+If you want to download this mod manually, you should know that it is dependent on [BepInEx](https://github.com/BepInEx) and [Lethal Lib](https://github.com/EvaisaDev/LethalLib).
+When the dependencies are added, you can just copy the files in the plugins folder and add them in the BepInEx plugins folder.

 ## Feedback and issues
 If you find any bugs, issues, or have any feedback on how to improve the mod, you are always welcome to share it here on [Github](https://github.com/KawaiiBone/LethalCompanyRemnants/issues), [Unofficial Lethal Company discord](https://discord.com/invite/nYcQFEpXfU) or on the [LC Modding discord](https://discord.com/invite/lcmod).
 When you report an issue, please be sure to add the error in question and what other mods you were using at the time of the error.
 This way I can easily find the bug and patch it.

-## Installing
-This mod is also available on the [thunderstore website](https://thunderstore.io/c/lethal-company/p/KawaiiBone/Remnants/).

-If you want to download this mod manually, you should know that it is dependent on [BepInEx](https://github.com/BepInEx) and [Lethal Lib](https://github.com/EvaisaDev/LethalLib).
-When the dependencies are added, you can just copy the files in the plugins folder and add them in the BepInEx plugins folder.

 ## Known Issues